Delta Marsh Field Station,ridge birding

 This beautiful wooded area is a fine example of relic deciduous gallery forest.
 The wide oxbow channel, locally know as the “Blind Channel” and surrounding much of the forest, is largely responsible for its existence today.
 Between 4,500 and 3,000 years ago this channel, which is now filled with marsh vegetation, was actually part of the Assiniboine River itself before it entered Lake Manitoba.
 Centuries of flooding deposited layers of rich soil throughout the area.
 That in combination with a lengthy growing season and good moisture conditions is responsible for the myriad of plant species present today.

 Over 150 years ago the Homestead Act brought settlers and their farming practises into the region.
 Gallery forests such as this with their numerous large Manitoba Maple, White Elm, Green Ash and Bur Oak trees were favoured for logging.
 Fortunately, while some logging occurred here many century old trees remain.
 In more recent decades endangered forests such as this one have been subjected to agriculture, parks and the like.
 The University of Manitoba acquired the Oxbow Woods property in 1966 for research and teaching purposes and in 1988 the site was recognized as an Ecologically Significant Area.
+If you have any questions you can always contact Delta Marsh Bird Observatory.

 From open, partially shrub filled meadows to the dense wetland vegetation of the oxbow channel to the tall, majestic oak canopies with their under story shrubs – there is a wide array of habitats for many bird species.
 The north grass filled meadow supporting snowberry and raspberry growth provides habitat for Northern Harrier, Sharp-tailed Grouse and Clay-colored, Vesper, Savannah and LeConte’s Sparrows.
 Transition areas or those areas where open meadows become replaced with taller shrubs and small trees are suitable for nesting Gray Catbird, Brown Thrasher, Cedar Waxwing, Yellow Warbler and American Goldfinch.
 The wetland vegetation of the oxbow channel and associated willow edges provides opportunities to see such species as Pied-billed Grebe, Wood Duck, Sora, Marsh Wren, Common Yellowthroat, Swamp Sparrow, Song Sparrow and Red-winged Blackbird.
 The mature, heavily wooded areas are suitable for nesting Cooper’s Hawk, Great Horned Owl, Eastern Wood-Pewee, Least Flycatcher, Great-crested Flycatcher, White-breasted Nuthatch, Yellow-throated Vireo, Rose-breasted Grosbeak and Baltimore Oriole.